 In terms of smooth, comfortable rides for your babies, it's hard to beat this stroller making is a strong contender for the best stroller for twins.
 For starters, it's got an adjustable suspension system and weight distribution that I would be proud to put on my car, reducing bounces and keeping everyone inside happy.
 Then there's the tyres, which are air filled rather than solid, like you'd find on cheaper strollers, which reduces the shock of any bumps you might go over.

-Obviously, it's easy to drive, but it's probably even easier than you think, with the swivel locking front wheel making even the tightest turns a cinch, and the option to lock it in place for long walks or jogs.
+Obviously, it's simple to drive, but it's probably even easier than you think, with the swivel locking front wheel making even the tightest turns a cinch, and the option to lock it in place for long walks or jogs.

 The storage space is really generous, with an underside tray as well as multiple pockets, plus it comes in a variety of colors, so you're free to match it to everything else you own.
 Because there's no reason not to be stylish, if we have the option, right?